WHEN IS ALLERGY SEASON?

-Unfortunately for spring allergy sufferers, more than two-thirds of this group actually experience symptoms all year round.iii
+Unfortunately for spring allergy sufferers, more than two-thirds of this group actually experience symptoms all year round.3

 Learn more about spring allergies.

-During summer, grass varieties are major offenders of pollen release.
+During summer, grass varieties are major offenders of pollen release and seasonal allergy symptoms.

-Ragweed allergies will also flare up during the summer months, as this weed often pollinates from as early as mid to late July in certain areas of the US.
-Ragweed season usually peaks around early September and then ends around November.iii, iv
+Ragweed allergies will also flare up during the summer allergy season, as this weed often pollinates from as early as mid to late July in certain areas of the US.
+Ragweed season usually peaks around early September and then ends around November.3, 4

 Learn more about summer allergies.

-During the fall months, people who have allergies to plants including burning bush, cocklebur, lamb’s-quarters, pigweed, sagebrush, tumbleweed and Russian thistle are also more likely to experience allergy symptoms.iii
+During the fall months, people who have allergies to plants including burning bush, cocklebur, lamb’s-quarters, pigweed, sagebrush, tumbleweed and Russian thistle are also more likely to experience seasonal allergy symptoms.3

 Learn more about fall allergies.